EYBlockchain/starlight/WRITEUP.md

 }
 ```

-The dev writing this `.zsol` could feasibly want either of these:
+The dev writing this `.zol` could feasibly want either of these:
 1. _"`fn1()` should only be callable by the person who knows `a`, meaning only the owner* of `a` may edit `a`"_
 1.  _"`fn1()` should be callable by anyone, meaning anyone may edit `a`"_.